 LaRose has been a university guest speaker for bachelor level social work students addressing the micro, mezzo and macro issues involved within the poverty dynamic—beginning with the individual, the agency that is sought out for assistance, and the community that promulgates its support of the agency to address a “societal ill.”
 His presentations not only speak to the various social factors that enable person’s to stay within the subsistence level of functioning, but other perpetual factors such as funding and political schemas are highlighted.
 Further, his university presentations provoke students to become increasingly aware of their own biases that might limit the profession of social workers from being as effective as possible in meeting the needs of clients.

 His therapeutic style is based upon the needs of each individual client, borrowing from a multitude of models and intervention techniques.
 He is not a mental health practitioner who standardizes diagnoses (meaning the majority of his clients are not diagnosed with the same disorders).
 His specialty area is mental health with an emphasis on accurate diagnosis, cooperative treatment planning (the client and the therapist agree to the treatment process and strategize to develop the quickest counseling solution) and second opinion recommendations.
 LaRose is credentialed to provide Clinical Hypnosis in Florida and in DC as a specialty (although LaRose continues to be eclectic based on emerging and improved biological sciences allowing mental health professionals to move away from bias and preferred treatment – to understanding brain structures and processes along with genetics, the body and the impact of environment on the entire anatomy of the human; even vocabulary is part of a brain center creating all thought).
 His interest in the impact of language and the written word has long been an interest of his dating back to the 80’s when he was a writer for a small family owned newspaper business; this interest developed in undergrad as he wrote and published on the evolution of language and communication.
 Early on his interest in communication later proved to be an asset in his work in hypnosis and his work as an author.
 He is also a Clinical Social Work Qualified Supervisor in Florida.
-LaRose is a Licensed Independent Clinical Social Worker in the District of Columbia, expanding services to DC in 2018.
+LaRose is a Licensed Independent Clinical Social Worker in the District of Columbia, expanding services to DC in 2018 and alter in 2020, LaRose expanded further, adding Missouri to his list of licensure credentials.
 His work is geared toward treating clients with PTSD, stress and anxiety, relationship/couples counseling, and depression (links related to specialty areas will take the reader to in session content).
 LaRose has been working on his first book, expected to be out in 2019 addressing years of practice and practice related stories, contrasted to emerging sciences and implicit biases to create dialogue about all walks of life that appear on the couches of “experts” and “specialists.”
 The book as of late 2019, was in its fourth editing phase with the book publisher, and already the books has been received with some fan fare.
 The upcoming text, promising to challenge all readers with an intent of “jolting loose, even a little bit, those terminal thoughts that we all have” was reviewed and endorsed as a “really good read” by expert in psychology, pharmacology, the author of 4 books himself and an Oxford University professor and psychologist too in private practice.
 The review of Dr. Carter is included in the upcoming text.
+LaRose’s first book is set to publish in 2020.

 What would I say about my work and all that summarizes what I do?
 I like to say that my work is multi-faceted in what I call my four “social services products”.
 Those are: